Choose ExpressExtension to

 How to file Form 8868?

-Filing Form 8868 can be done electronically or by sending the application in paper format
+Filing Form 8868 can be done electronically or by sending the application in paper format.
+However the IRS suggests filers to file electronically for a quick processing and to get an instant approval on the extension.

-Choose ExpressExtension to file your 8868 Forms in minutes
+Choose ExpressExtension to E-file your 8868 Forms in minutes

 E-filing Form 8868 can be done with ExpressExtension with a few simple steps: